jeff-v-h/london-neighbourhood-map/README.md

 - london-map.html contains the basic layout of the maps page
 - css/style.css creates the styling for the page
 - js/map.js contains all the JavaScript functioning of the page
+- js/mvvm.js contains the ViewModel using KnockoutJS

 ### Installing jQuery and KnockoutJS

 Steps to install if the files are not alrdy within the js and js/lib folders respectively

 - Ensure you have node.js installed to use npm.
 In the command line run `node -v` to see if node.js is installed.
-If it isn't, visit [https://nodejs.org/en/] and download it.
+If it isn't, visit https://nodejs.org/en/ and download it.
 - Ensure Bower is installed via npm with `npm install -g bower`.
 - Ensure jQuery is installed with `npm install jquery`.
-Alternatively visit [https://jquery.com/] to download.
+Alternatively visit https://jquery.com/ to download.
 - Ensure KnockoutJS is installed with `bower install knockout`.

+### Google and FourSquare Developer Accounts
+Please visit https://developers.google.com/ and https://developer.foursquare.com to create a developer account.
+Then create an app for this application to obtain a client_id and client_secret to be able to access the Google Maps API and FourSquare API.